-- 1. No Party shall require, as a condition of registration, that signs be visually perceptible, nor may a Party deny registration of a trademark solely on the grounds that the sign of which it is composed is a sound or a scent. - 2.
+- 1. Neither Party shall require, as a condition of registration, that signs be visually perceptible, nor may a Party deny registration of a trademark solely on the grounds that the sign of which it is composed is a sound or a scent. - 2.
 Each Party shall provide that trademarks shall include collective and certification marks.
-Each Party shall also provide that signs that may serve, in the course of trade, as geographical indications may constitute certification or collective marks.4 - 3.
-In view of the obligations of Article 20 of the TRIPS Agreement, each Party shall ensure that its measures mandating the use of the term customary in common language as the common name for a good or service ("common name") including, inter alia, requirements concerning the
+Each Party shall also provide that signs that may serve, in the course of trade, as geographical indications may constitute certification or collective marks 4 - 3.
+In the view of the obligations of Article 20 of the TRIPs Agreement, each Party shall ensure that its measures mandating the use of the term customary in common language as the common name for a good or service ("common name") including, inter alia, requirements concerning the relative size, placement, or style of use of the trademark in relation to the common name, do not impair the use or effectiveness of trademarks used in relation to such good or service.5 - 4.
+Each Party shall provide that the owner of a registered trademark shall have the exclusive right to prevent all third parties not having the owner's consent from using in

-3 For greater certainty, a Party may satisfy the requirement to publish a law, regulation, or procedure by making it available to the public on the Internet.
+3 A Party may satisfy requirement for publication by making the law, regulation, or procedure available to the public on the Internet

 4 Geographical indications means indications that identify a good as originating in the territory of a Party, or a region or locality in that territory, where a given quality, reputation, or other characteristic of the good is essentially attributable to its geographical origin.
 Any sign or combination of signs, in any form whatsoever, shall be eligible to be a geographical indication.
 The term "originating" in this Chapter does not have the meaning ascribed to that term in Article 1.3 (Definitions of General Application).
+5 For greater clarity, the existence of such measures does not, per se, amount to impairment.